kivy/kivy/doc/sources/contribute.rst

     :doc:`/api-kivy.core.window`

-`:doc:` and `:mod:` are essentially the same, except for an anchor in the url which makes `:doc:` prefered for the cleaner url.
+`:doc:` and `:mod:` are essentially the same, except for an anchor in the url which makes `:doc:` preferred for the cleaner url.

 To build your documentation, run::